cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/creating-a-stake-pool.md

 ### Stake pool installation instructions

-To learn how to set up your own stake pool, follow [installing the node from source instructions](https://docs.cardano.org/projects/cardano-node/en/latest/getting-started/install.html).
+To learn how to set up your own stake pool, follow the [installing the node from source instructions](https://docs.cardano.org/projects/cardano-node/en/latest/getting-started/install.html).

-You can then proceed with stake pool operations:
+You can then proceed with the following operational tasks for managing your stake pool:

 -   [Getting configuration files](https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/getConfigFiles_AND_Connect.html)
 -   [Creating keys and addresses](https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/keys_and_addresses.html)